 — Michelle Singletary (@SingletaryM) 16 September 2019

 Michelle also has a lot of television experience, including being the financial expert for a TV show on ABC called “The Revolution”.
-She’s appeared on various talk shows from Oprah, NBC’s “Today”, CNN, and “The Early Show” on CBS.
+Additionally, she’s appeared on various talk shows from Oprah, NBC’s “Today”, CNN, and “The Early Show” on CBS.

-Brett is a bestselling author and public speaker who hosts his own very successful radio show Breaking Banks that features guests who discuss a wide range of fintech-related subjects.
-It has been listened to in 177 countries by 6.5 million listeners.
+Brett is a bestselling author and public speaker who hosts his own very successful radio show Breaking Banks which features guests who discuss a wide range of fintech-related subjects.
+It reaches 177 countries with roughly 6.5 million listeners.

 He has spoken in over 50 countries at events organized by companies like Wired, The Economist, and more.
 Here he is talking about experiential banking at IBM’s event.

-Brett has been televised as a financial commentator on CNBC, BBC, ABS, and Fox.
-He used to also give advice to the Obama administration on Fintech policy.
+Brett appears on television as a financial commentator on CNBC, BBC, ABS, and Fox.
+He also used to give advice to the Obama administration on Fintech policy.

 Anna works for the international news organization, Reuters, as their Fintech correspondent.
 Her column covers everything from financial news, technological developments in the finance sector, cryptocurrencies, blockchain, and online investing.